University of Hargeisa

-The University of Hargeisa (Jaamacadda Hargeysa, جامعة هرجيسا, abbreviated UoH) is a public university located in Hargeisa, Somaliland.
-The institution was founded in 2000.
+The University of Hargeisa (Jaamacadda Hargeysa, جامعة هرجيسا, abbreviated UoH) The University of Hargeisa was founded by Hon.
+Fawzia Yusuf H. Adam in 2000, and she was the first Chancellor between 2000 - 2006.
 It is the leading and largest higher education institution in the country and provides a wide range of undergraduate and postgraduate courses in different fields.

 History

 The institution was founded in 1998 by Fawzia Yusuf H. Adam.

-Fawzia Yusuf H. Adam one of the founders of the University of Hargeisa, which was established in between 1998 - 2000.
+Fawzia Yusuf H. Adam is the founder of the University of Hargeisa, which was established in between 1998 - 2000.
 Fawzia is the First woman Deputy Prime Minister of Somalia, first woman Minister of Foreign Affairs of Somalia, and also an advocate for women's rights.
 She is an influential leader in Somali politics and communities.
 In early 2024, she was nominated by Somalia to run for the African Union Commission Chairperson position.

 Since its establishment, the university has collaborated with many academic and international partners in different capacities, including UCL, King's College, Harvard University, UCSI, International University of Africa, and other local universities in the horn of Africa.

 Leadership

-The current president of the university is Dr. Mohamud Yousuf Muse, who holds a Ph.D. in Education from the International Islamic University in Malaysia.
+The current president of the university is Dr. Mohamed Ahmed Sulub, who holds a PhD in Organizational Management and Development from the Universiti Malaysia Terengganu in Malaysia.
 The university had previously been led by some of the other well-known Somali scholars, including Professor Hussein A. Bulhan, a graduate of Harvard University.